mcfnord/rml/src/dishonest.md

 contradicted her claim of
 mortal fear.

-## Dishonest dad
+# Dishonest dad

 Key to the sexy news report is the fantastically false police report quoting Emily's dad, a retired fireman.
-His claims were particularly skillful at sounding scary, and his credentials as a recent retiree of the fire department probably enhanced his believability with the interviewing officer.
+He's particularly skillful at sounding scary, and his credentials as a recent retiree of the fire department probably enhanced his believability with the interviewing officer.
 Here's the report:

+Why he hates me relates to some abnormal psychology that I might explain later.
 He's so dishonest that it's boring.
-Why he hates me relates to some abnormal psychology that I might explain later.
-What matters here is: The prosecutor claimed he read the surreal panorama of accusations and insinuations filed in the custody dispute.
-He must have concluded the claimed highlighted by KIRO were false.
+What matters here
+is: The prosecutor claimed he read the surreal panorama of accusations and insinuations filed in the custody dispute.
+He must have concluded the claims highlighted by KIRO were false.
 Yet he still wanted a trial.

 ## Excited G.A.L. in too deep